wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     (4) The joint regulators may, together, produce guidelines relating to the application procedure.

-    Section 156Y: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156Y: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156Z Consideration of application